Similarweb: Technology

 Similarweb develops tools that enable the analysis of the traffic and behavior of users on websites and apps.
 The service provides datasets and a platform marketed for individuals, teams, or companies requiring data for marketing, sales, and market research.
 The data is collected from a number of different sources that provide information about the internet and app usage of users, including various information partners, and anonymous data from users of the various dedicated browser addons that the company distributes.

 Ranking

 Similarweb ranks websites and apps based on traffic and engagement metrics.
 Its ranking is calculated according to the collected datasets and is updated on a monthly basis with new data.
 Also, The ranking system covers 210 categories of websites and apps in 190 countries and was designed to be an estimate of a website's popularity and growth potential.
 The company ranks websites based on traffic and engagement data, and ranks apps in the App Store (iOS/iPadOS) and Google Play Store based on downloads, installs and active user data.

 Acquisitions

-Since its founding, Similarweb has made several acquisitions to expand its technology and data capabilities:
+Since its founding, Similarweb has made several acquisitions: